alanng10/class-lang/Info/Article/Word/a.md

 Word "task" has meaning that is to be done.

-Word "init" has meaning that is initialize.
+Word "init" has meaning that is initialized.

-Word "final" has meaning that is finalize.
+Word "final" has meaning that is finalized.

 Word "range" has meaning that is between start inclusive and end exclusive.